Changing your WordPress login password, should be easy using the “Lost your password?” feature.

 However, if you don’t own the default email of the blog the only way to change an unknown password is through phpMyAdmin on the cPanel.
 This guide is for cPanel’s using the new “Paper Lantern” theme.

 Note: The “Paper Lantern” is the new default theme for cPanel.
-The old x3 theme is now deprecated although it was replaced by the similar looking interface called “Retro“.
+The old x3 theme is now deprecated although it was replaced by a similar-looking interface called “Retro“.

-Here’s how change your password the nerd way.
+Here’s how to change your password the nerd way.

 3Click the phpMyAdmin It will open on a new tab/window.

 4Now, if it is asking for a username and password, leave the page open then go and get the blog’s default database username and password by following this tutorial: “How to Get the Default Database Name and Password“

 If it redirects immediately you to the phpMyAdmin page without asking for username and password, then proceed to step 5.

 5On the phpMyAdmin page, click on the database name of the blog you want to change the password.

 6Look for the “wp_users” table and click it.